smcclab/smc-course/_workshops/03-sampling-1.md

 - automated and sequenced---think of drum machines (doesn't have to be a 'regular' beat)

 - Mapped to different controls in a virtual instrument and manipulated live (maybe with a controller, when we get there)---think of an electric piano or MIDI saxophone

 - played 'as is'---maybe there is a field recording that acts as a backdrop for the rest of the sounds in your composition

 ### Some things you might consider when choosing a sample

 - are you coming from a musical or extramusical starting point?

-  1. I want a particular kind of sound---e.g. short, sharp, unpitched attack
+  1. I want a particular kind of sound, e.g. short, sharp, unpitched attack

-  2. I want a particular kind of feeling---e.g. warm, relaxed
+  2. I want a particular kind of feeling, e.g. warm, relaxed

   3. maybe you want some kind of message, and are using speech or a recognizable sound (orchestra tuning up, radio ad, etc.)